Example pattern

 Need → Resources

-Provisioning uses the need to build new capacity: recruiting people, acquiring tools, developing skills.
-A strong Provisioner ensures the team can do what the work demands.
+Provisioning uses the need to build new capacity: recruiting people, acquiring tools and materials, developing skills.
+A strong provisioner enables the work.
 The risk: provisioning consumes time and budget.
 Going over or under eats into delivery.

 Delivery